oprypin/crystal-imgui/docs/flags.md

  Callback on buffer capacity changes request (beyond 'buf_size' parameter value), allowing the string to grow.
 Notify when the string wants to be resized (for string types which hold a cache of their Size).
 You will be provided a new BufSize in the callback and NEED to honor it. (see misc/cpp/imgui_stdlib.h for an example of using this)

 - `CallbackEdit`
- Callback on any edit (note that [`ImGui.input_text`][] already returns true on edit, the callback is useful mainly to manipulate the underlying buffer while focus is active)
+ Callback on any edit (note that [`input_text`][ImGui.input_text] already returns true on edit, the callback is useful mainly to manipulate the underlying buffer while focus is active)

 #### Obsolete names (will be removed soon)